Our staff carries out the programming, business, communications, and administrative functions of the Institute for Ideas

 Eve oversees the Fellows' life in Paris, outreach, website, and social media for the Institute.
 Email Eve.

 James obtained his B.A. in French and International Studies in 2017 from California State University, Long Beach.
 Following his graduation, James worked as an English teacher at the Université of Rouen prior to interning as a Parliamentary Assistant for the Assemblée Nationale.
 Just before joining the Institute, he carried out research on foreign affairs with the Center of International Policy in Washington D.C.

-James coordinates the day-to-day operations of the Institute, and its events.
+James coordinates the day-to-day operations of the Institute, events, and borrowing books for the Fellows.
 Email James.